Being on control means you're in control

 Join the campaign.
 We can’t afford to lose control.

-Send Trump the bill for the outrageous amount birth control could cost you now.
+Trump rolled back copay-free birth control.
+Send him an invoice for the outrageous amount birth control could cost you without insurance coverage.

 Speak out at town halls & contact your members of Congress.